Appeals can take 1-2 weeks for processing and are evaluated on a case by case basis.

 Typical documentation that should be gathered prior to submitting the appeal:

-Any third party documentation that validates the reasoning for the inability to provide your parent(s) information.
-Examples of third party documentation: Police Reports, Social Services reports, letters/statements from employers, counselors, or teachers who know your circumstances, or medical reports, etc.
+Any third party documentation that supports the unusual circumstance that prevents you from providing your parent(s) information.
+Examples of third-party documentation could include: police reports, social services reports, letters/statements from employers, counselors, or teachers who know your circumstances, or medical reports, etc.

-Appeals submitted without third party documentation will be delayed and possibly not approved for an appeal depending upon the reasoning.
+Appeals submitted without third-party documentation could be delayed and potentially not be approved depending upon the circumstance.

 If you or household’s current income is different from the income reported on the FAFSA due to unforeseen circumstances, you may submit a request to reprocess your FAFSA using current and/or projected income.